corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Samples

 The number of rays xenko uses to resolve the reflection color.
-Higher values produce less noise, but slower performance.
+Higher values produce less noise, but worse performance.
 The default value is `4`.

 #### Resolution

 Calculates reflection color using raycast results.
 There are two options: **full** and **half**.
-Full gives the best results, but half is faster.
-The default value is full.
+Full gives the best results, but half improves performance.
+The default value is **full**.

 #### Use color buffer mips

 Downscales the input color buffer and uses blurred mipmaps when resolving the reflection color.
-This improves performance and produces more realistic results by blurring distant parts of reflections in rough (low-gloss) materials.
+This produces more realistic results by blurring distant parts of reflections in rough (low-gloss) materials.
+It also improves performance on most platforms.
+However, it uses more memory, so you might want to disable it on (for example) mobile platforms.

 ### Temporal properties